d4n3sh/thedaneshproject/content/posts/2012-03-22-get-23gb-of-free-space-on-your-dropbox.md

 ---
 [<img loading="lazy" class="alignnone size-medium wp-image-2423" title="DropBox-Logo" src="/wp-content/uploads/2012/03/DropBox-Logo-450x152.png" alt="" width="450" height="152" srcset="/wp-content/uploads/2012/03/DropBox-Logo-450x152.png 450w, /wp-content/uploads/2012/03/DropBox-Logo.png 590w" sizes="(max-width: 450px) 100vw, 450px" />][1]

-Here&#8217;s how to get an extra 23GB added to your DropBox account.
+Here's how to get an extra 23GB added to your DropBox account.

 **Remember!!**, this might not be legit so proceed at your own risk.
-Not sure how Dropbox&#8217;s going to react to this.
+Not sure how Dropbox's going to react to this.
 They might remove the extra space or ban your account.

 Step 1: If you already have Dropbox installed on your Android device, you must Clear data, Force close and uninstall it from Settings &#8211;> Applications &#8211;> Manage Applications &#8211;> Dropbox.

 Step 2: Download and install the Dropbox+23GB APK [[Dropbox Link][2] || [MediaFire Link][3]].

-Don&#8217;t forget to enable Unknown sources under Settings &#8211;> Applications or Settings &#8211;> Security (on ICS) before installing the APK.
+Don't forget to enable Unknown sources under Settings &#8211;> Applications or Settings &#8211;> Security (on ICS) before installing the APK.

 Step 3: Launch the app as usual and log in.
 Upload and download a few files.